 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
-There have been rapid advances in surgery for brain tumors, including the use of cortical mapping, which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills, and better imaging tests to give surgeons more tools to plan and perform the surgery.
+There have been rapid advances in surgery for brain tumors.
+The use of cortical mapping allows doctors to identify certain areas of the brain that control the senses, language, and motor skills.
+And better imaging tests give surgeons more tools to plan and perform surgery.

-After surgery, the doctor will decide if additional treatment is necessary based on the following criteria:
+After surgery, the doctor will decide if additional treatment is needed based on the following criteria:

-Sometimes, surgery cannot be performed because the tumor cannot be reached or is near a vital structure.
+Sometimes, surgery is not possible because the tumor cannot be reached or is near a vital structure.
 Tumors that cannot be removed with surgery are called inoperable.
 In these situations, the doctor will recommend treating the tumor in another way, such as chemotherapy (see below).

 Systemic chemotherapy gets into the bloodstream to reach tumor cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-Learn more about the basics of chemotherapy and preparing for treatment.
+Learn more about the basics of chemotherapy.
 The medications used to treat a tumor are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 Your child may also receive palliative treatments similar to those meant to eliminate the tumor, such as surgery or chemotherapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.